-Beverage giant Nestlé will open a new Nespresso production facility at Romont, a town in Fribourg, Switzerland.
-The facility will produce Nestlé's Nespresso product range.
-Nespresso is a premium portioned coffee brand that is exported globally.
+Beverage giant Nestlé opened a new Nespresso production facility at Romont, a town in Fribourg, Switzerland.
+The facility produces Nestlé's Nespresso coffee capsules.
+Nespresso is a premium portioned coffee brand that is exported worldwide.

-The Romont facility will be the third production centre in Switzerland.
-Nestlé owns two other production and distribution centres in Switzerland, at Avenches and Orbe respectively.
+The Romont facility is the third production centre in Switzerland.
+Nestlé owns two other production and distribution centres in Switzerland, at Avenches and Orbe, respectively.

-Nestlé announced plans to construct the new production centre in May 2012.
-Construction started in April 2013 and is expected to be completed by the first half of 2015.
+Nestlé announced plans to construct the new production centre in May 2012 while the construction was initiated in April 2013.

 The facility created 400 jobs during construction and currently employs 125 skilled workers.
 The new centre provides a sustainable and global market for the Nespresso products, which will be exported to meet the growing overseas consumer demand.
 The centre's development is in-line with the company's long-term investment strategy to cater the increasing future demand for Nespresso coffees worldwide.

 Details of Nestlé's Nespresso production centre in Romont

-The new Nestlé coffee factory in Romont will have a surface area of about 21,000m² (226,042ft² ).
-It is designed by Aubert Architectes, and is being developed with the collaboration of Nestlé Nespresso, and the state departments of the Fribourg and the city of Romont.
+The new Nestlé coffee factory in Romont has a surface area of about 21,000m² (226,042ft²) within an 11ha site.
+It was designed by Aubert Architectes, and was developed with the collaboration of Nestlé Nespresso, and the state departments of the Fribourg and the city of Romont.

-The plant will feature a number of coffee production lines and roasting spaces.
-It will also have silos to store green coffee and roasted coffee, an unloading area for coffee packaging products and a shipping centre for Nespresso products.
+The plant features a number of coffee production lines and roasting spaces.
+It also has silos to store green coffee and roasted coffee, an unloading area for coffee packaging products and a shipping centre for Nespresso products.

 The coffee beans will be collected, composited and cleaned in the first stage of processing.
-The beans will be further blended and roasted to make various coffee products, such as Nespresso Grands Crus.
+The beans will be further blended and roasted to make various coffee products.

 Sustainability features of Nestlé's facility in Romont

-The facility will be designed based on the LEED standards.
-It will use coffee roasting technology for coffee production.
-The technology will produce renewable energy, which will further be used to heat up the building.
+It uses coffee roasting technology for coffee production.
+The technology produces renewable energy, which will further be used to heat up the building.

-The facility will use sustainable steps, such as waste sorting and product recycling, to increase the efficiency and productivity.
+The facility uses sustainable steps, such as waste sorting and product recycling, to increase the efficiency and productivity.

-The plant will be able to produce high quality sustainable coffee with an increased capsule collection recycling capacity and reduced carbon emissions.
+The plant is able to produce high-quality sustainable coffee with an increased capsule collection recycling capacity and reduced carbon emissions.